pterodactyl/documentation/ops/publish_release.md

 related species name.

 ## Create the Release Branch
-Releases should be created as their own branch on Github, following the GitFlow model.
+Releases should be created as their own branch on GitHub, following the GitFlow model.
 This means you'll need to create a `release/vX.X.X` branch.
 Once the branch is created you need to update the version number for the software.
 For the Panel this requires editing `config/app.php` and setting the specific `APP_VERSION` _without_ a preceding `v`.
 For the Daemon, you need to edit `package.json` and set the `version` field, again _without_ a preceding `v`.

-Once you've created the branch and update the relevant file publish the branch to Github to begin the next steps.
+Once you've created the branch and update the relevant file publish the branch to GitHub to begin the next steps.

 ## Tag a Release
-Once the branch is pushed up you need to tag a release and then configure it on Github.
+Once the branch is pushed up you need to tag a release and then configure it on GitHub.
 To do so, run the command below setting the version correctly.
 This will create a tag for `v0.6.0` on the `release/v0.6.0` branch and sign it using your GPG key.